 Considering that if your name isn't Ben or Shirou, as a Master you entered the Grail War knowing exactly what that entailed (or at least as much as any of the Servants do), it's not surprising that they don't consider themselves bystanders.

 Transformation Name Announcement: Since this is the Ultimate Alien Ben, he retains the habit of calling out his aliens' names.
 This is actually used against him when Rin is able to find information about him by searching the aliens' names on the internet.

 Underestimating Badassery: This is apparently the reason True Assassin failed to kill Ben; he underestimated Armodrillo's reflexes and Ben's ability to shapeshift and adapt to the situation.
-Notably, all characters are clear on the fact Ben got lucky and this won't happen a second time.
+Notably, all characters (including Ben himself) are clear on the fact Ben got lucky and this won't happen a second time.

 Weak, but Skilled: Archer possesses, as usual, one of the weakest profiles amongst the Servants.
 Yet he is the first guy to actually succeed in hurting Ben for real.

 Also, Rider, who successfully stood her ground against the combined forces of Ben and Avenger during their fight in the Ryuudou temple.
 This despite the fact that she is using Shinji as her Master, Avenger is as strong as Saber and Ben is in Armordrillo form.